A HOW-TO GUIDE

 Legacy systems were developed when ports and terminals were largely manually operated.
-Given the transition from manual to semi- and fully-automated operations, many terminals are actively pursuing or strongly considering upgrading their IT systems to provide them a path towards streamlined practices that can:
+Given the transition from manual to semi- and fully automated operations, many terminals are actively pursuing or strongly considering upgrading their IT systems to provide a path toward streamlined practices that can:

 • Mitigate the impact of increased vessel sizes and attendant container volumes • Facilitate automation • Offer “lighter infrastructure” opportunities • Simplify the complexity of managing disparate systems • Remove costly and cumbersome elements of the wider supply chain

 Further still, upgrading systems offers another option for ports to increase capacity.
 Rather than building new infrastructure, which is a highly expensive and very difficult proposition for the modern port in a heavily built-up conurbation, upgrading systems offers the potential to meet their growth requirements in an IT-based process.
 This option has been undertaken by the Port of Hamburg, which aims to double capacity, but not space, by 2025.
 INFORM’s add-on AI and optimization software modules in Hamburg play a significant role in projects where the aim is to increase capacity without adding new physical infrastructure.

 ROADBLOCKS AND CHALLENGES

 Despite the port sector having the reputation for being conservative, the legacy of legacy systems – if you don’t mind the wordplay – is still a substantial factor in businesses globally, both inside and outside the port sector, with up to 85%-90% of Fortune 500 companies still utilizing legacy systems in some capacity.